 A range of events are explored, including the Ferrara earthquake in 1570 and the Vienna earthquake in 1590, making this study an invaluable source for students and scholars of the history of science and the history of ideas in early modern Europe.

 Table of Contents

-Part 1: Scientific, philosophical and religious traditions up to the Renaissance 1.
+Part I: Scientific, philosophical, and religious traditions up to the Renaissance 1.
 Experiencing earthquakes 2.
-Reading on earthquakes.
-Explanations and interpretations up to the end of the Renaissance 3.
-Writing on earthquakes.
-The available information 4.
-Earthquakes in Renaissance scholarship Part 2: Early modern confessionalized science 5.
+Reading on earthquakes: explanations and interpretations up to the end of the Renaissance 3.
+Writing on earthquakes: the available information 4.
+Earthquakes in Renaissance scholarship Part II: Early modern confessionalized science 5.
 The assault on naturalism 6.
 The emergence of a science of signs 7.
 Prodigies in Reformation scholarship 8.
 Miracles and meteorology among Catholic scholars 9.
 Reactions to earthquakes in the sixteenth century: the emergence of a discourse 10.
 Interpreting earthquakes in the seventeenth century 11.
-Marginalized approaches Part 3: The rise of modern empiricism 12.
+Marginalized approaches Part III: The rise of modern empiricism 12.
 New sources of information and the rise of a scientific public 13.
 New observations and theories: the non-confessional investigation of nature 14.
 Confessionalized natural philosophy in the age of the new sciences 15.
 Earthquakes in the religious discourse of the late seventeenth century

-Rienk Vermij obtained his PhD in 1991 at Utrecht University, Netherlands, and is presently Professor at the department of history of science of the University of Oklahoma.
+Rienk Vermij obtained his PhD in 1991 at Utrecht University, the Netherlands, and is presently Professor at the Department of History of Science of the University of Oklahoma.
 He has published on several aspects of early modern intellectual culture.
 Among his books is The Calvinist Copernicans.
-The reception of the new astronomy in the Dutch Repbublic 1575-1750 (2002).
+The Reception of the New Astronomy in the Dutch Repbublic 1575–1750 (2002).